Nickelodeon (Italy)

 Nickelodeon is an Italian children’s television channel launched on 1 November 2004 on Sky Italia.

-From 1996 until 1999, Rai Sat 2 broadcast Nickelodeon cartoons for three hours a day.
+From 1996–1999, Rai Sat 2 broadcast Nickelodeon cartoons for three hours a day.
 It is based on the eponymous American cable television channel.

 History

-In 1997, Viacom collaborated with the Italian company "RaiSat", a now defunct division of RAI made to run their Satellite Networks, to have a TV block on the channel "RaiSat 2 - Ragazzi", which ran for 3 hours a day.
+In 1997, Viacom collaborated with the Italian company "RaiSat", a now defunct division of RAI originally created to manage their Satellite Networks, to have a TV block on the channel "RaiSat 2 - Ragazzi", which broadcast for three hours daily.

 The channel was launched on 1 November 2004.
-At first it divided its frequency with Comedy Central, which broadcast at night.
+During its initial operational phase, it divided its frequency with Comedy Central, which broadcast at night.

-On 31 July 2009 a +1 timeshift version was launched.
-The next day Nick Jr. was launched, replacing RaiSat YOYO, which became free and is now named Rai Yoyo.
+On 31 July 2009, the network expanded its reach by launching a +1 hour timeshift version.
+The next day Nick Jr. was launched, replacing RaiSat YOYO.
+The latter transitioned to a free-to-air model and was rebranded as Rai Yoyo.

 On 9 September 2013, it and the +1 version of the network converted to a 16:9 widescreen aspect ratio.

-On July 3, 2023, the channel's graphics and logo underwent a restyling, conforming to the international versions.
+On July 3, 2023, the channel implemented a restyling of its graphics and logo, ensuring visual consistency with its international counterparts.

+On 1 December 2025, the channel made a return to channel 603 on the Sky Italia platform, a move necessitated by the arrival of Disney Jr. onto the satellite lineup.
+As a direct consequence of this reshuffling, the +1 timeshift version of the channel officially ceased all broadcasting operations.